Use space to open navigation items

 Gaming reform

-The NSW Government has committed to a comprehensive range of gambling reforms, to reduce gambling harm and stop money laundering and criminal activity associated with gaming machines in NSW.
-See links below for new requirements commencing from 1 July 2024.
+The NSW Government committed to a comprehensive range of gambling reforms, to reduce gambling harm and stop money laundering and criminal activity associated with gaming machines in NSW.
+New requirements commenced on 1 July 2024.

 Industry alert: Responsible Gambling Officers and Gambling Incident Register guidance and templates